Skip to main content

 Specify:

-• <account_id> - account number.
-You can look it up in control panel in the upper right corner;
+• <account_id> — account ID.
+You can view it in the control panel in the top-right corner;

-• <project_id> - Project ID.
-Can be copied in control panel: in the top menu click Products and select Cloud Servers → open the projects menu (name of the current project) → in the row of the desired project, press ;
+• <project_id> — project ID.
+You can copy it in the control panel: from the top menu, click Products and select Cloud Servers → open the projects menu (the name of the current project) → in the project line, click ;

-• <user_name> - the name of the service user who has access to resource management.
-Can be viewed in the control panel: in the top menu, click Account → section Service Users.
+• <user_name> — name of the service user who has access to resource management.
+You can view it in the control panel: from the top menu, click IAMService Users section.

-4. Exit the nano text editor with your changes saved: press Ctrl+X and then Y+Enter.
+4. Exit the nano text editor and save your changes: press Ctrl+X, then Y+Enter.

 5. Apply the environment variables from the RC file: